-In many cases, we can get the computer to do all this automatically without changing our code, with a technique called object oriented programming.
+Implementation via OOP We can get the computer to do all this automatically without changing our code, with a technique called object oriented programming.
 Matlab is not the best language in the world for this kind of programming, but it will suffice for our example.

-The idea behind object-oriented programming is defining new types, or classes, that represent structured data, and together with it new functions / operations (or methods) to operate on them.
+The idea behind object-oriented programming is defining new types, or classes, that represent structured data, and together with them implement new functions / operations to operate on these types (in OOP jargon, these functions are called class methods).

-In our case, we shall write a class Taylor that encapsulates a length-3 vector, and we will define the functions that Matlab calls when one writes a+b or a\b with objects of type Taylor (operator overloading).
-This is done in Matlab by defining methods plus and mtimes.
+In our case, we shall write a class Taylor that represents a Taylor expansion truncated to order 3.
+The data we need to save can be represented by length-3 vector, and we will define how Matlab operates on these vectors when one writes a + b or a \ b with objects of type Taylor (operator overloading).
+This is done in Matlab by defining inside the class the methods plus and mtimes (the m stands for matrix, exactly like in expm).
+Indeed, when one writes a + b, Matlab converts it internally to the function call plus(a, b).